Overview and construction impacts

 - Residents should expect to see and hear daytime sound wall construction activities as well as more trucks and construction equipment on local streets nearby.
 Sound wall construction in all locations will continue through fall 2022.

-- Crews are working on the sidewalk on the north side of SW Hall Boulevard near SW Cascade Avenue for several months.
+- The sidewalk on the north side of SW Hall Boulevard near SW Cascade Avenue.
 Pedestrians should use the sidewalk on the south side while this work is occurring.

 Ongoing impacts from other construction projects in the area